 I’ll admit it, I’m a bit of a hypochondriac–the type of person to cringe when reading WebMD, sweat profusely at the slightest increase in my heartbeat and sleep with a bottle of mosquito spray when in a third world country.
 Having called my parents one too many times over a symptom that seems catastrophic, my family has come to laugh at my expense (I imagine them chuckling at my inevitable hypochondriac thoughts at the latest news of a possible Ebola victim in New York City).
 While my tendency to lean towards the dramatic when it comes to health is something to scoff at when home, when abroad my worry about contracting something has led me to prioritize avoiding sickness during my travels.
-From probiotics to basic street-wise habits, these are my top tips for staying healthy while on hiatus.
+From probiotics to basic street-wise habits, these are my top tips for staying sick-free abroad.

 In-Case of Emergency Kit

 Remember when your parents used to pack everything ‘just-in-case’?
 For every Caribbean destination there would be a warm winter sweater “just in case” and for every vacation there would be a medical kit with enough band-aids to dress up as a mummy.
 At the time, an in-case of emergency kit might have earned an eye roll but today it is wise to take a page from your parent’s book.
 Whenever I travel I toss a bunch of items in a bag “in case of emergency” and over the course of my travels being prepared has always served me well.
 Here are a few of the items I carry with me on my travels: